-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1.1 Fall 2020 -Charter Safe Facilities Inspection Checklist or Facilities Inspection Tool (FIT) 1.1 Rating of Good on the FIT 1.1 Met Rating of Good on FIT Maintain a rating of Good on the FIT 1.2 Local Assessment of school safety data for staff training and emergency drills.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1.1 Fall 2020 -Charter Safe Facilities Inspection Checklist or Facilities Inspection Tool (FIT) 1.1 Rating of Good on the FIT 1.1 Met Rating of Good on FIT 1.1 Met Rating of Good on FIT Maintain a rating of Good on the FIT 1.2 Local Assessment of school safety data for staff training and emergency drills.
 2020-2021 1.2 100% of staff met all mandated training thresholds.
 Emergency drills conducted monthly.
-1.2 Met - 100% Staff Training & Drills Maintain 100% compliance with mandated training and maintain monthly safety drills.
+1.2 Met - 100% Staff Training & Drills 1.2 Met - 100% Staff Training & Drills Maintain 100% compliance with mandated training and maintain monthly safety drills.
 1.3 Student Incident Reports 1.3 Incident reports from 2019-2020 numbered 168.
-1.3 Met - We reduced number of incident reports for 2021-2022 Decrease the number of incidents experienced by students each year over a three year period.
+1.3 Met - We reduced number of incident reports for 2021-2022 1.3 Met - 49 incidents were reported to the Director this year.
+This number may indicate that incidents are not Decrease the number of incidents experienced by students each year over a three year period.